 Includes your ssDNA fragment of interest, without the complementary strand, delivered dry.
 Fragments are normalized to 3 µg final yield.

 Megamer ssDNA Fragments are single-stranded genomic blocks for research applications such as homology-directed repair of CRISPR-mediated genome editing, in vitro transcription, and more.
-Megamer fragments are 201–2000 bases in length and are generated from with clonally purified DNA, which offers the greatest purity available.
-Megamer ssDNA Fragments are sequence-verified via next-generation sequencing and are typically shipped within 20 business days*.
+Megamer fragments are 201–2000 bases in length and are generated from clonally derived DNA.
+Megamer ssDNA Fragments are sequence-verified via next generation sequencing and are typically shipped within 20 business days*.
 They are composed of A, T, G, and C nucleotides only.
-Sequence information is always secure and confidential at IDT.
-Non-disclosure agreements are available through IDT legal services upon request.

 * The time required to manufacture a Megamer ssDNA Fragment is dependent on many factors and may exceed the estimated delivery time.

-For more information about the IGSC and the Harmonized Screening Protocol, please visit their website.
+For more information about the IGSC and the Harmonized Screening Protocol, please visit the website at www.genesynthesisconsortium.org.

 In October 2010, the United States government issued final Screening Framework Guidance for Providers of Synthetic Double-Stranded DNA, describing how commercial providers of synthetic genes should perform gene sequence and customer screening.
 IDT and the other IGSC member companies supported the adoption of the Screening Framework Guidance, and IDT follows that Guidance in its application of the Harmonized Screening Protocol.
 For more information, please see 75 FR 62820 (Oct.
 13, 2010), or https://federalregister.gov/a/2010-25728.